How to effectively and easily remove stains of brightly colored crayons from fabrics, car upholstery, and the dryer drum.

 - Use Vaseline or WD-40 to soak any waxy areas of the dryer drum.

-- Use a rubber scraper to scrape as much wax off as you can.
+- Use a rubber scraper to remove as much wax as you can.

 - Wipe the dryer drum with a microfiber cloth.